 In a glass bowl, melt the coconut oil.
 Mix bentonite clay and water together (be sure to not use a metal pr plastic spoon – I recommend silicone).
 Add in your baking soda and essential oils.
 You may add an additional 1 tsp of water if you need a different texture.

-If you’re not into DIY, or you’re like me and just don’t have the time or energy to DIY everything, there are a few products I personally use and have had excellent results with.
+If you’re not into DIY, or you’re like me and just don’t have the time or energy to DIY everything, I personally use and have had excellent results with Thieves Whitening Toothpaste.

 More articles about removing toxins from your home: